 Beth Rivkind tells how CHOP's Feeding and Swallowing Center helped her son Jack learn to eat after a diagnosis of GE reflux and failure to thrive.

 We were determined to do anything we could to get him back on track.
 Due to the effects of his severe reflux, both mentally and physically, he was unable to progress normally with feeding.
-After meeting with the Feeding and Swallowing Team at CHOP and learning about what this incredible program had to offer Jack, we made the decision to admit him into the Day Hospital Feeding Program.
+After meeting with the team at CHOP's Pediatric Feeding and Swallowing Center and learning about what this incredible program had to offer Jack, we made the decision to admit him into the Day Hospital Feeding Program.

 While the Day Hospital program was intensive, exhausting and frustrating at times, it was undoubtedly the best decision for Jack.
 Before the program, he was eating a very limited volume with inconsistent acceptance of food.
 He exhibited a variety of refusal behaviors including refusing to eat, blocking his mouth, spitting out food, crying, screaming and more.

-Jack is now two and a half years old and eats as any “normal” toddler.
+Jack is now 2½ years old and eats as any “normal” toddler.
 While he still has good days and not so good days, we are extremely happy with his progress over the past year.
 Our team has been with us every step of the way and we are so thankful to them.